Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Introduction

-Consider a degeneration situation, where $X\rightarrow B$ is a family of schemes over a curve $B$, with generic fibers $X_b$ smooth and the fiber $X_0$ over point $b_0$ having normal crossing singularities.
-We want to study the relation between the Gromov-Witten invariants of $X_b$ with the Gromov-Witten invariants of the irreducible components of $X_0$.
+\changelocaltocdepth{1} Relative Gromov-Witten invariants of a smooth projective variety $Y$ and a smooth divisor $D$, developed in \cite{AMLYBR2001}\cite{Ionel2000TheSS}\cite{li2001}\cite{li2002}, has been one of the most important techniques to calculate Gromov-Witten invariants.
+For a degenerating family of projective schemes $X\rightarrow B$ with general fiber over $b\in B$ a smooth variety $X_b$ and the central fiber $X_0$ the union of two smooth irreducible components $Y_1,Y_2$ meeting along a smooth divisor $D$, a degeneration formula is obtained to relate the Gromov-Witten invariants of $X_b$ with the relative Gromov-Witten invariants of $(Y_1,D)$ and $(Y_2,D)$.

-Using logarithmic Gromov-Witten theory developed in \cite{GSLogGromovWitten}, \cite{QileChen2014Slmt} and \cite{abramovich2014}, it is shown in \cite{ACGS17Decom}, that we can decompose the problem into studying the log Gromov-Witten invariants on $X_0$ with combinatorics restricted by rigid decorated \textit{tropical types} $\btau$.
+Recently, logarithmic Gromov-Witten theory developed in \cite{GSLogGromovWitten} \cite{QileChen2014Slmt} \cite{abramovich2014} has been proved to be a successful generalization of the relative Gromov-Witten theory to the case of $D$ being a normal crossing divisor of $Y$.
+Especially, for a degenerating family with central fiber $X_0$ a normal crossing variety, a decomposition formula is obtained in \cite{abramovich2020decomposition} that relates the Gromov-Witten invariants of $X_b$ with the logarithmic Gromov-Witten invariants on $X_0$ of rigid decorated \textit{tropical types}.
 The rigid decorated \textit{tropical types} $\btau$ restrict the combinatorics of the maps, including the dual intersection graphs, the image cones of irreducible components, marked and nodal points, the contact orders and the curve classes.

-The natural next step is to study the log Gromov-Witten invariants of $X_0$ using the invariants on each component of $X_0$.
-The theory of punctured Gromov-Witten invariants is developed in \cite{ACGSPunc} to investigate this problem.
-By splitting the edges of the dual intersection graphs of the curves, we obtain sub-types $\btau_1,...,\btau_r$ corresponding to the \textit{punctured maps} mapping to the irreducible components of $X_0$.
-There is a finite, representable morphism of moduli spaces of punctured log maps
+To further decompose the logarithmic Gromov-Witten invariants of $X_0$ of type $\btau$ to the invariants of irreducible components of $X_0$, the theory of punctured Gromov-Witten invariants is built in \cite{ACGSPunc}.
+Punctured Gromov-Witten theory studies logarithmic maps with domain being punctured logarithmic curves, which naturally occur after splitting log smooth curves along nodal points.
+The combinatorics of the split maps are encoded in tropical sub-types $\btau_1,...,\btau_r$.
+There is a natural splitting morphism

-In this paper, we assume the logarithmic strata of $X$ where the splitting happen are toric varieties whose log stratifications are the same as the toric stratifications.
-By Theorem \ref{toricstratacondition}, it is equivalent to the gluing strata being toric strata of some larger toric varieties, with log structures inherited from the canonical toric log structures on larger toric varieties.